Bloc/frontend-javascript-exercises/04-strings/00-basics/README.md

-We'll be working on five functions for this execise.
+We'll be working on five functions for this exercise.

 - **Complete the formLetter** function.
 This function should:
     - Take three strings as arguments: the first name of the recipient, the sender's signature name, and the message of the letter